datacraft-dsc/DEPs/6/README.md

 * The service may be offered in trusted mode or trustless mode (backed by Service Execution Agreements)
 * the service must be identified with its asset ID on the Ocean Network
 * the service must register its metadata with the OCEAN agent
-* may accept configuration options to tune the algorithm/job to be run.
-* may register ocean assets generated as a result of the job. the registered assets must be in the name of the service coinsumer
-* may return a payload
 * may accept a list of ocean assets as inputs to the job  (along with access tokens to consume the asset)
+* may register ocean assets generated as a result of the job. the ownership of the registered assets is an open item.
 * may accept a data payload as an input
+* may return a payload
 * The unit of measurement must be
   - a one-shot execution of a job (e.g. a data cleaning job)